wangkuiyi/iree-apple/README.md

 └── iree
 ```

-Run `~/work/iree-for-apple-platforms/build.sh` to build the IREE runtime into `~/iree-for-apple-platforms/build/iree.xcframework`.
-It also builds the IREE compiler into `~/iree-for-apple-platforms/build/compiler/`.
+Run `~/work/iree-for-apple-platforms/build.sh` to build
+1. the IREE runtime into `~/iree-for-apple-platforms/build/runtime/iree.xcframework`, and
+1. the IREE compiler and debugging tools into `~/iree-for-apple-platforms/build/compiler/install/bin/`.

 Run `build.sh -f` to force rebuild the IREE runtime XCFramework.